mehdias63/Social-Proof-Section/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Social-proof-section component solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Social-proof-section component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents